 The Cooper 2.4 km (1.5 mile) run test is a simple running test of aerobic fitness, requiring only a stopwatch and running track.
-This is an alternative to the Cooper 12 min run test.
-The Football Association of Singapore has adopted the 2.4km run as its mandatory fitness test from 2013 instead of the beep test.
-The US Navy also have a 1.5 mile run test as part of the Navy Physical Readiness Test.
+This is an alternative to the Cooper 12-min run test.
+There is another 1.5 mile run test that forms part of the Navy Physical Readiness Test (PRT).

-- equipment required: 2.4 km flat and hard running course, stopwatch
+equipment required: 2.4 km flat and hard running course, stopwatch, recording sheets.

 |Very poor||> 16:01||> 19:01|

 |Superior||< 9:44||< 12:29|

 calculations: here is an equation to predict VO2max from the 1.5 mile run time, where the VO2max units is ml.kg.min-1, and time in minutes.